Jump to the Recipe

 Other varieties of potatoes, like red or new, have a higher amount of water within their skins than the russet or baking varieties.

 The cooking method for these starchy spuds also needs to be noted.
-Since they need to be as dry as possible, any extra water will be a detriment to the final dough.
+Since they need to be as dry as possible, any extra water will change the final dough’s texture.

 To make up for any extra moisture introduced in cooking, you will need to incorporate more flour to balance it out, resulting in a more leaden, gummier dough thanks to the excess flour and additional kneading time that’s required.